confident study spot selection

 Initially, I explored a reservation-based system to let users book study spots in advance.
 I posted my designs on a few college subreddits.

-However, several subreddit users complained this introduced unnecessary rigidity.
 Study sessions are often spontaneous and unpredictable, making reservations prone to conflicts, no-shows, and friction.

 I pivoted the experience toward explorability instead of commitment, focusing on real-time insights like crowd levels, ambience, and available amenities.